Piedmont Council (California): History

 In 1910 the newly formed Piedmont Community Church with the Reverend John Evans Stuchell, first pastor of the church and an avid outdoorsman, was seeking a new type of organization for the boys of Piedmont.
 He had heard rumors of a new organization inspired by General Baden-Powell in England and decided to start one of his own.

 The first organization meeting, held in October 1910, included 25 boys and parents who began a camping tradition every other weekend that sparked a movement that has impacted thousands of youth for generations.

 On March 21, 1921, the council was Chartered by The Boy Scouts of America as the 42nd Council.

-Today the Piedmont Council serves over 1048 youth in diverse programs ranging from Cub Scouts and Boy Scouts to coed teen programs including crews for Community Service, Sea Scouts & Police Explorers.
+Today the Piedmont Council serves over 1048 youth in programs such as Cub Scouts, Boy Scouts, Crews for Community Service, Sea Scouts, and Police Explorers.
+The Local Sea Scouts make use of several vessels, including a 33-foot-long sailboat, the SSS Revenge.

-One of the Famous Ships of the Local Sea Scouts is the 33 feet long Sailboat the SSS Revenge operated by Ship 16[in the Sea Scouts Ship acts as Troop] has Participated in a United States Coast Guard Safety at Sea Events,Explored the Bay and Delta of San Francisco, and Competed in Old Sea Salt regattas.